Gurobi/gurobi-ai-modeling/source/prompting-tips-pitfalls.rst

 For a human, the objective should be clear for either version: maximize the flow into Point 5.
 A machine might have more difficulty with it and consider multiple options:

-#.
-Maximize for Point 5 inflow?
+1. Maximize for Point 5 inflow?
-#.
-Maximize for Point 0 outflow?
+2. Maximize for Point 0 outflow?
-#.
-Maximize the direct flows from 0 to 5 and disregard the indirect flows into 5?
+3. Maximize the direct flows from 0 to 5 and disregard the indirect flows into 5?

-Even though the latter examples might seem intuitively wrong to the human eye (and an LLM should be able to be able to interpret it that way), it is exactly these kind of small sources of confusion that compound together to an output that is overall less precise.
+Even though option 2 and 3 might seem intuitively wrong to the human eye (and an LLM should be able to be able to interpret it that way), it is exactly these kind of small sources of confusion that compound together with other ambiguities in the prompt that lead to an output that is overall less precise.

-A very simple solution for this is proposed in the Good example: `keep things simple`.
+A very simple solution for this is proposed in the Good example: `keep things as simple as possible`.

 Supply all necessary (dummy) data
 ---------------------------------